What is the 5 5 5 rule on social media

 5 community-building posts

 Engagement-focused posts are designed to initiate conversation and foster interaction.
 While they may not directly promote products or deliver detailed instruction, they play a critical role in increasing visibility and strengthening relationships.
+These posts often include:- Thought-provoking questions.

 - Opinion-based discussions.